Prepare for Career Fair Success

 Patience: The Best Virtue

 You won’t receive a job offer at the fair, and if you do, you’re truly one in a million.
 Most recruiters are not authorized to hire on the spot, but this does NOT mean they are not hiring.
-Remember: You’re trying to land an interview so send tollow-up letters (on stationery that matches your résumé) to outline what you know about the company, your qualifications, and why you’re a "good fit."
+Remember: You’re trying to land an interview so send follow-up emails to those you talk to, outline what you know about the company, your qualifications, and why you’re a "good fit."

 Individuals with disabilities who require accommodations may review Policies & Procedures.